spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 This repository contains a version of Unreal’s Third Person template that has been ported to the SpatialOS GDK.
 It includes a character model with a gun and hit detection logic.

-> A completed version of this tutorial is available in the `tutorial-complete` branch.
+> **Note:**  A completed version of this tutorial is available in the `tutorial-complete` branch.

 ### Move the GDK into the `Plugins` directory

 1. Navigate to `UnrealGDKThirdPersonShooter\Game` and create a `Plugins` directory.
-2. In a terminal window,  change directory to the  `Plugins` directory and clone the [Unreal GDK](https://github.com/spatialos/UnrealGDK) repository using one of the following commands:
+1. In a terminal window,  change directory to the  `Plugins` directory and clone the [Unreal GDK](https://github.com/spatialos/UnrealGDK) repository using one of the following commands:

 **SSH:**  `git clone git@github.com:spatialos/UnrealGDK.git`

 **HTTPS:** `git clone https://github.com/spatialos/UnrealGDK.git`

-> You need to ensure that the root folder of the Unreal GDK repository is called `UnrealGDK` so its path is: `UnrealGDKThirdPersonShooter\Game\Plugins\UnrealGDK\`.
+> **Note:**  You need to ensure that the root folder of the Unreal GDK repository is called `UnrealGDK` so its path is: `UnrealGDKThirdPersonShooter\Game\Plugins\UnrealGDK\`.

 ### Build Dependencies